 The Differences Between Priority and Severity in Testing

-A bug is the most important entity in the software testing life cycle.
+A bug is the most critical entity in the software testing life cycle.
 And the most important attributes that can be assigned to a bug are Priority and Severity.

 Whenever a new bug is encountered, the bug is logged by a tester or a customer.
-The attributes attached to the bug could be many like defect description, application version, defect details, steps to reproduce, test data, created by, created date etc. but severity and priority are the most commonly used attributes.
-They help teams efficiently fix bugs and go through the release scheduling processes, without letting any critical issues fall through the gaps.
+The attributes attached to the bug could be many, like defect description, application version, defect details, steps to reproduce, test data, created by, created date, etc..
+Still, severity and priority are the most commonly used attributes.
+They help teams efficiently fix bugs and go through the release scheduling processes without letting any critical issues fall through the gaps.

-Once reported, a bug is going to be referred to by other teams that need to know the status of a project, including the testing and development teams, product owners, managers, clients and business analysts.
+Once reported, a bug will be referred to by other teams that need to know the project’s status, including the testing and development teams, product owners, managers, clients, and business analysts.

 Note: In this article, we will use defect and bug interchangeably.

-According to ISTQB, Severity is “the degree of impact that a defect has on the development or operation of a component or system.”
+Severity is the degree of impact that a defect has on the development or operation of a component or system.

 Defect Severity means how badly the defect has affected the application’s functionality.

-Defect Priority defines the order in which defect will be fixed by developers (because priority defines the business importance).
-Note that the higher the impact of a bug on the bottom-line of a business, the higher the priority assigned to it.
+Defect Priority defines the order in which developers will fix defects (because priority describes business importance).
+Note that the higher the impact of a bug on a business’s bottom line, the higher the priority assigned to it.
 Let us understand this in detail below.